 Why Primary Care & Urgent Care Physicians Have Different Purposes?

 Primary & urgent care are the most important aspect when it comes to managing your health long-term.

 Primary care doctors are aware of your medical history, have access to your records, and have most likely treated you for any condition that you may have experienced in the past; this allows them to treat you in a much better and more educated way, making an accurate diagnosis, and being aware of how to have you effectively treated.

 Whereas, primary care urgent care doctors provide instant medical assistance for an ailment that needs to be treated urgently.
 These urgently required treatments are not inclusive of any life-threatening conditions; however, they are the perfect option when a person can not wait for a primary care appointment.

 – Disclaimer –

-This blog is for informational & educational purposes only, and does not intend to substitute any professional medical advice or consultation.
-For any conditions and symptoms or medical advice, please consult with your preventative care physician, or call 911 for or book an appointment with our board-certified doctors at Manhattan Medical Arts.
+This blog is for informational & educational purposes only and does not intend to substitute any professional medical advice or consultation.
+For any conditions and symptoms or medical advice, please consult with your preventative care physician, call 911 or book an appointment with our board-certified doctors at Manhattan Medical Arts.